 About Te Putanga Toi Arts Access Awards

-Te Putanga Toi Arts Access Awards acknowledge the contribution of individuals and organisations in providing access to the arts.
-They are presented in the Banquet Hall of Parliament every year by Arts Access Aotearoa.
-These are the key national awards in New Zealand celebrating the achievements of individuals and organisations providing opportunities for people with limited access to participate in the arts, as artists and audience members.
+Te Putanga Toi Arts Access Awards are presented every year by Arts Access Aotearoa.
+They celebrate the achievements of individuals and organisations providing opportunities for people with limited access to participate in the arts, as artists and audience members.
 They also acknowledge the achievements and contribution of a New Zealand artist with a physical, sensory or intellectual impairment, or lived experience of mental ill-health.

 Two of the awards recognise leadership in using the arts as a tool supporting prisoners’ rehabilitation and reintegration.